Ten undergraduate students awarded Holland Future Scientist prizes

-Ten undergraduate students from seven Nebraska colleges and universities recently received the 2016 Richard Holland Future Scientist Award from the Nebraska Coalition for Lifesaving Cures.
+Ten undergraduate students from six Nebraska colleges and universities recently received the 2018 Richard Holland Future Scientist Award from the Nebraska Coalition for Lifesaving Cures.

-The awards are named in honor of the late Richard Holland, an Omaha philanthropist and longtime supporter of research.
-Holland died Aug.
-9 at the age of 95.
-This is the ninth year the Holland Future Scientist Awards have been awarded.
+The awards are named in honor of the late Richard Holland, former NCLC founder and chairman of the board.
+This is the 11th year the Holland Future Scientist Awards have been awarded.

 The students were judged for their oral and poster presentations of the research work they conducted this summer as part of the INBRE program.

-The INBRE program is overseen by James Turpen, Ph.D., associate vice chancellor for academic affairs at the University of Nebraska Medical Center.
-Dr. Turpen is a professor in the UNMC Department of Genetics, Cell Biology and Anatomy and is the principal investigator of the $16.2 million grant funded by the National Institute of General Medical Sciences of the National Institutes of Health that funds the program.
+The INBRE program is overseen by Paul Sorgen, Ph.D., a professor in the department of biochemistry and molecular biology at the University of Nebraska Medical Center.
+Dr. Sorgen is the principal investigator of the $16.2 million grant funded by the National Institute of General Medical Sciences of the National Institutes of Health.

 Established in 2001, the INBRE Scholars program was created to expose students to serious biomedical research and build a statewide biomedical research infrastructure between undergraduate and graduate institutions.